ACCORD-NWP/IAL-build/README.md

 Dependencies
 ------------

-* `ecbundle` : https://github.com/ecmwf/ecbundle --- (quick install: `pip3 install --user git+https://github.com/ecmwf/ecbundle`)
+* `ecbundle` : https://github.com/ecmwf/ecbundle (available on PyPI)
-* Some functionalities may also clone and use [IAL-bundle](https://github.com/ACCORD-NWP/IAL-bundle), especially for the research of "official" bundles for main cycles.
+* Some (deprecated from CY50T2 onwards) functionalities may also clone and use [IAL-bundle](https://github.com/ACCORD-NWP/IAL-bundle), especially for the research of "official" bundles for main cycles.
   If you don't have internet connection at time of use, you may have to specify a local, pre-cloned, origin repository for IAL-bundle, using env variable `DEFAULT_IALBUNDLE_REPO`, e.g. `DEFAULT_IALBUNDLE_REPO=~/repositories/IAL-bundle`, or specifying it using command-line options, cf. help with option `-h`.

 Installation
 ------------

-`pip install ial-build`
+`pip install ial_build`

 Documentation
 -------------